2 FAM 030

 d.
 Office of Management Strategy and Solutions

 The Office of Management Strategy and Solutions (M/SS) serves as the secretariat to the Enterprise Governance Board.
 M/SS also manages the Department’s overall enterprise risk management program and works with relevant bureaus and stakeholders, including Risk Liaisons, to review overarching Department risk management policies, procedures, principles, communications materials, and training tools.
 M/SS is responsible for compiling the annual risk profile required by OMB Circular A-123.
-M/SS works with senior Department leaders to develop, articulate, and communicate information on risk topics.
+M/SS works with and on behalf of senior Department leaders to develop, articulate, strategize, and communicate; policies, processes, engagement, and information on risk topics.

 e.
 Other Under Secretaries, Assistant Secretaries, and other Senior Leaders

 Exercising broad judgement within their areas of responsibility, senior-level officials set guidelines for risk tolerance and promote good risk management practices.
 Senior leaders balance U.S. interests, policy priorities, resource and program objectives against evolving threats, reputational risks, etc. Leaders consider the risks associated with both action and inaction when making informed decisions and create a climate that encourages open discussion of assumptions and disagreements.
 Per 2 FAM 031(c), Department leaders play a vital role in risk management, and it is expected that they will engage in their own risk management activities and in mentoring others on how best to do it.
-Senior Department leaders may rely on their organization’s Risk Liaisons to develop internal risk management practices.
 As appropriate, bureaus, offices, posts, and working groups are encouraged to use their existing reporting chains and structures (such as the Emergency Action Committee) to seek decisions from Under Secretaries, Assistant Secretaries, and other senior leaders regarding risk.

 f.
 Chiefs of Mission (COM)